elixir-europe/rdmkit/pages/contribute/page_metadata.md

 ## Possible metadata attributes of a page

 * `title`: Specify here the title of the page.
-This wil be the H1 title (replacing the top level title using the # in markdown )
+This will be the H1 title (replacing the top level title using the # in markdown )

 * `description`: Short sentence about the page starting with a lowercase.
 This sentence is visualized when pages are automatically listed using a tag.